nadavwetzler/TDMTW/README.md

 # TDMTW
 A full moment tensor solver

-Focal mechanisms is computed using the full-waveform time-domain moment tensor (TDMT) technique (Dreger and Helmberger 1993), which implemented at the Geological Survey of Israel (Wetzler et al., 2019).
+Focal mechanisms is computed using the full-waveform time-domain moment tensor (TDMT) technique (Dreger and Helmberger 1993), which implemented at the Geological Survey of Israel.
 Data are extracted by a magnitude dependent time windows starting 80 s before the event origin time, corrected for instrument response and the horizontal components are rotated to great circle path.
 Green’s functions are computed using the frequency-wavenumber integration code (FKPROG) of Saikia (1994) based on the Israel velocity model of Gitterman et al. (2002) with a 10 Hz sampling rate.
 This velocity model can be updated and recalculated using your own velocity model.
 See below for more details.

 Green’s functions are band-pass filtered in the frequency band of 0.06–0.1 Hz for earthquake with magnitude 3.0≤MW≤4.0 (Fig. S4), and 0.5–1.0 Hz for MW≤2.9 in order to capture the high frequency seismic energy content of smaller magnitude earthquakes.
 This can be modified manually using -fmin and -fmax on the command line.